When soybeans turn yellow at an early stage of growth, there are several possible explanations.

 Potassium (K) deficiency.
 Another cause of yellowing could be K deficiency.
 Contrary to Fe deficiency, K deficiency is typically more common later in the season.
 Deficiency symptoms include an irregular yellow mottling around leaflet margins.
 The yellow areas coalesce to form a more or less continuous, irregular yellow border.
 Again, as with N, you can see symptoms both in fields that are too wet or too dry.
 Most of the time, the symptoms will fade with improved soil conditions that allow good root growth, unless the field is truly deficient in K. Potassium deficiency can also be caused by soil compaction, which limits root growth and development.

-Photo by Dave Mengel, K-State Research and Extension.
+Photo by Dave Mengel, professor emeritus, K-State Research and Extension.

 Rooting restrictions.
 Anything that restricts expansion of the root system (e.g. extremely wet or dry soil, compaction layers, sidewall compaction, root insects and disease etc.) can lead to reduced growth and potential leaf yellowing.
 With a restricted root system, the growing plant can’t access the nutrients it needs to make more leaves.
 As a result, many of the nutrient deficiencies described above can show up in fields where you might not expect them based on a typical soil test.